 Global Perspective in South Africa

-- Locations: Cape Town, Johannesburg and Kruger National Park South Africa
+- Locations: Johannesburg, Kruger National Park, Pietermaritzburg and Cape Town, South Africa

 - Online Application

 This faculty-led program offers a critical perspective on important issues such as globalization, poverty, corruption, and environmental preservation.
 Students will travel to South Africa for three weeks, first spending five days in the commercial capital of Johannesburg to complete workshops and company visits while also working with local students to better understand the country’s developing economies.
 Next, the group will explore Kruger National Park, seeing elephants, giraffes, and zebras in the wild while learning about tourism and environmental preservation in South Africa.
 Then, students travel to Pietermaritzburg where they will live and interact through the South African Children’s Resiliency Project with local foster children affected by income inequality, poverty, and HIV/AIDS.
 Engagement may include developing a vegetable garden and teaching computer literacy.
 Finally, the program concludes in the beautiful city of Cape Town, and Chants will learn about how business firms operate in a global economy.

 Additional Requirement: All program participants will complete a mandatory training for safety around blood borne pathogens and for working with vulnerable populations.